dortania/OpenCore-Legacy-Patcher/docs/WINDOWS.md

   * 2009[^2] Xserve (Xserve3,1), upgraded GPU is preferred

-[^1]: MacPro4,1 and MacPro5,1 systems experience issues with the Windows installer, see the DISM section for installation instructions.
+[^1]: MacPro4,1 and MacPro5,1 systems experience issues with the Windows installer, follow the DISM installation section for instructions.
 [^2]: Theoretically supported, not tested.
-Follow DISM section, similar to Mac Pro
+Follow DISM installation section

 If your machine is not listed, UEFI Windows will likely still install, but you may face stability/driver issues.